 Super Admins will also not show up in the White Label Administrators settings because they will always have full access.

-You can read more about White Label & WordPress Multisite Compatibility.
+You can read more about White Label & WordPress Multisite Compatibility in our Documentation.